iDenisM/project-pixel-art/README.md

 ## Instructions

-To get started, open `designs.js` and start building out the app's functionality.
+To get started, open `index.html` and start transforming your fantasy to life.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+This small game gives you the possibility to create a grid of any size.
+After you can choose any color and just by clicking on any cell you will start to draw.
+Have fun :)

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+If you would like to contribute you are most liked to di it.